backstage/backstage/docs/integrations/github/discovery.md

 This means if you have more than ~140 catalog entities, you may get throttled by rate limiting.
-This will soon be resolved once catalog refreshes make use of ETags; to work around this in the meantime, you can change the refresh rate of the catalog in your `packages/backend/src/plugins/catalog.ts` file.
+This will soon be resolved once catalog refreshes make use of ETags; to work around this in the meantime, you can change the refresh rate of the catalog in your `packages/backend/src/plugins/catalog.ts` file, or configure Backstage to use the [github-apps plugin](../../plugins/github-apps.md).

 This is true for any method of adding GitHub entities to the catalog, but especially easy to hit with automatic discovery.